 How to Do The 100 Envelope Challenge

-For example, if on day one you draw the number 67 you would deposit $67 into that envelope and seal it.
-If on day two you draw the number 3, you’d deposit $3 into that envelope and seal it and continue this for 100 days.
+Step #3: Choose an envelope to fill each day.
+Every day, pick one envelope.
+Then, put in money that’s the same as the number on the envelope.
+For example, if one day you draw the number 67 you would deposit $67 into that envelope and seal it.
+If you draw the number 3, you’d deposit $3 into that envelope and seal it and continue this for 100 days.

 Why do you use physical cash and envelopes for this challenge?